Photos: Melania Trump’s $10K Joint Address Congress Kors Suit-Dress Selling Out

 First Lady Melania Trump has proved that she is a fashion icon who is already having an impression on the sales of certain clothing.
-As reported by the Inquisitr, Mrs. Trump chose a black Michael Kors suit to wear to President Donald Trump’s first joint address to Congress — a suit that cost more than $10,000 when Melania’s suit jacket and skirt are combined with the sales tax rate in Washington, D.C. — without any additional shipping costs estimated into the amount.
+As reported by the Inquisitr, Mrs. Trump chose a black Michael Kors suit to wear to President Donald Trump’s first joint address to Congress.
 Additional photos of the Kors ensemble worn by Mrs. Trump can be viewed via the below photo gallery.

 Photos: Melania Trump’s $10K Joint Address Congress Kors Suit-Dress Selling Out